Combined oral contraceptive pill: United States

-The first published case report of a blood clot and pulmonary embolism in a woman using Enavid (Enovid 10 mg in the U.S.) at a dose of 20 mg/day did not appear until November 1961, four years after its approval, by which time it had been used by over one million women.
+The first published case report of a blood clot and pulmonary embolism in a woman using Enavid (Enovid 10 mg in the US) at a dose of 20 mg/day did not appear until November 1961, four years after its approval, by which time it had been used by over one million women.
 It would take almost a decade of epidemiological studies to conclusively establish an increased risk of venous thrombosis in oral contraceptive users and an increased risk of stroke and myocardial infarction in oral contraceptive users who smoke or have high blood pressure or other cardiovascular or cerebrovascular risk factors.
 These risks of oral contraceptives were dramatized in the 1969 book The Doctors' Case Against the Pill by feminist journalist Barbara Seaman who helped arrange the 1970 Nelson Pill Hearings called by Senator Gaylord Nelson.
 The hearings were conducted by senators who were all men and the witnesses in the first round of hearings were all men, leading Alice Wolfson and other feminists to protest the hearings and generate media attention.
 Their work led to mandating the inclusion of patient package inserts with oral contraceptives to explain their possible side effects and risks to help facilitate informed consent.
 Today's standard dose oral contraceptives contain an estrogen dose that is one third lower than the first marketed oral contraceptive and contain lower doses of different, more potent progestins in a variety of formulations.

 Beginning in 2015, certain states passed legislation allowing pharmacists to prescribe oral contraceptives.
 Such legislation was considered to address physician shortages and decrease barriers to birth control for women.
-Currently, pharmacists in Oregon, California, Colorado, Hawaii, Maryland, and New Mexico have authority to prescribe birth control after receiving specialized training and certification from their respective state Board of Pharmacy.
-Other states are considering this legislation, including Illinois, Minnesota, Missouri, and New Hampshire.
+Pharmacists in Oregon, California, Colorado, Hawaii, Maryland, and New Mexico have authority to prescribe birth control after receiving specialized training and certification from their respective state Board of Pharmacy.
+As of January 2024, pharmacists in 29 states can prescribe oral contraceptives.

+A progestin-based birth control pill (Opill) was approved by the FDA in 2023 and is available over the counter.
+Estrogen-based pills still require prescriptions as of 2024.

 Australia

-The first oral contraceptive introduced outside the United States was Schering's Anovlar (norethisterone acetate 4 mg + ethinylestradiol 50 µg) on January 1, 1961, in Australia.
+The first oral contraceptive introduced outside the United States was Schering's Anovlar (norethisterone acetate 4 mg + ethinylestradiol 50 μg) in January 1961, in Australia.

 Germany

-The first oral contraceptive introduced in Europe was Schering's Anovlar on June 1, 1961, in West Germany.
+The first oral contraceptive introduced in Europe was Schering's Anovlar in June 1961, in West Germany.
 The lower hormonal dose, still in use, was studied by the Belgian Gynaecologist Ferdinand Peeters.